chiaraaltobelli/C-Sharp/README.md

 # C#

 ### Description
+NOTE: In progress, to be updated.
-This repository contains all C# projects created by Chiara Altobelli.
+<br>This repository contains all C# projects created by Chiara Altobelli.